 Kombu (pronounced KOM-boo) is an edible sea vegetable.
 Hailing from Japan, it's most historically used as one of the three main ingredients in 'dashi' noodle broth as a flavor enhancer (and can pretty much be used in most broths for the same benefit).
 It can be found dried (which is how it's used in broths), pickled in vinegar or eaten fresh.

 The other common use for kombu is to help make food, especially beans, more easily digestible.

-The amino acids in the sea vegetable help break down the heavy starches in the beans, helping them move through your body a bit easier.
+The amino acids in the sea vegetable1 help break down the heavy starches in the beans, helping them move through your body a bit easier.
 The glutamic acid in kombu is also responsible for its umami flavor.
 It also reduces cooking times for the beans, as it helps to soften them while they boil.